DevExpress-Examples/XAF_Security_E4908/EFCore/MAUI/Readme.md

    > **NOTE**
    >
    > In the example code, the `GetResourceByName` method returns a byte array representation of an account image based on its name.
-You can find an example implementation of this method in the WebAPI project's [_DatabaseUpdate/Updater.cs_](./WebApi/DatabaseUpdate/Updater.cs) file.
+You can find an example implementation of this method in the Web API project's [_DatabaseUpdate/Updater.cs_](./WebApi/DatabaseUpdate/Updater.cs) file.
 Note that this implementation requires the image resources to be compiled into the application's assembly (the .jpg files' `Build Action` option must be set to `Embedded resource`).

    Add a `CustomEndPointController` inside the `WebAPI/API` directory, inject the `ISecurityProvider` and `IObjectSpaceFactory`.
 Implement a controller action that serves post author photos as shown below.